Masai Giraffe

 California sea lions live on offshore rocks and beaches on the Pacific west coast of North America from British Columbia to the coast of Mexico.

 The California sea lion is a protected species throughout its range.
 Sea lions are known to damage fishing gear and steal or destroy fish, but can get caught or killed through this type of behavior.
-Despite conflicts with commercial and sport fisheries, the population continues to survive.
+Despite conflicts with commercial and sport fisheries, the population continues to increase.

 Bald Eagle